laurent22/joplin/packages/renderer/README.md

 ## Development

+# Updating a markdown-it plugin

+Whenever updating a Markdown-it plugin, such as Katex or Mermaid, make sure to run `npm run buildAssets`, which will compile the CSS and JS for use in the Joplin applications.

 ### Adding asset files

 A plugin (or rule) can have any number of assets, such as CSS or font files, associated with it.
 To add an asset to a plugin, follow these steps: